 Why Am I Doing This?

 When you’re feeling stressed out, you often lose sight of why you’re doing what you’re doing.
 You become so engrossed in the day-to-day problems you ‘forget’ what it’s really for.
 All you can see are the problems and not the end result.

-So whether you’re working to support your family and provide them with a lovely home, re-training to take up a career of your choice, changing your diet to lose 30lbs in weight, setting up your own business so you can offer excellent customer service or devoting your life to a worthy cause, just remember why you’re doing what you’re doing.
+So whether you’re working to support your family and provide them with a lovely home.
+Or you’re re-training to take up a career of your choice.
+Perhaps you’re changing your diet to lose 30lbs in weight.
+Or maybe you’re setting up your own business so you can offer excellent customer service.
+Or even devoting your life to a worthy cause.
+Just remember why you’re doing what you’re doing.

 Think of it as your big dream.
-When you’ve got clarity about your reason for being, it gets you out of bed in the morning, it re-energizes you, and it helps you see the problems that come your way as challenges to overcome not show-stoppers that bog you down.
-Most important, it motivates you and keeps you moving forward in spite of all the challenges, so that little by little you move closer to achieving what you’ve set your heart on.
+When you’ve got clarity about your reason for being, it gets you out of bed in the morning.
+It re-energizes you.
+And it helps you see the problems in life as challenges to overcome not show-stoppers that bog you down.
+Most important, it motivates you and keeps you moving forward in spite of all the challenges.
+So that little by little, you move closer to achieving what you’ve set your heart on.

 And as this happens, the problems don’t seem so bad and you start to release the stress in your life.

 It may be obvious to you what your true purpose is; if not, take some time to think it through.
 Remember, it must be something big.
 Something you want so much that it drives you forward.
 And it must be something that you want, not what someone else expects of you.

 It helps to write down your life purpose, because this gives you clarity and re-enforces your commitment when the going gets tough.
 Then, you must re-read it every day, if possible, out loud with all the feeling and excitement you can muster.

 Ideally, write your purpose on a card that you can keep in your purse or wallet.
 Then, every time you open it up, you see the card and it jogs your memory and re-enforces your commitment.